Proposals

 Last updated

-What it does: Allows you to create a professionally designed proposal that you can send to prospective clients in minutes.
+What it does: Allows you to create a professionally designed proposal that you can send to customers in minutes.

-Purpose: Saves you time by creating a beautiful, professionally designed proposal on an easy to use platform.
+Purpose: Saves you time by creating a beautiful, professionally designed proposal in an easy to use platform.

-• Allows you to pull items from your catalog
+• Allows you to add items from your catalog

 • Allows you to easily add / remove items from the proposal

-• Your clients can sign the proposal digitally from any device
+• Your customers can sign the proposal digitally from any device

 • Close more deals in less time